 It’s worth noting that learning to paint isn’t like following a recipe for guaranteed results — it’s more similar to training as a classical dancer or musician.
 Your eye becomes more attuned to form and colour, your fine motor control improves with brushwork practice, and your ability to focus deeply over extended periods grows.
 It’s a gradual, rewarding process of building both skill and confidence.

-The core oil colours I offer are Titanium White, Cadmium Red (hue), Ultramarine Blue, Cadmium Yellow (hue), Yellow Ochre, Burnt Sienna, Alizarin Crimson, Raw Umber, Viridian, and Ivory Black.
-Brushes are long-handled hog and synthetic sable brushes with round, flat, filbert, and bright tips.
+The core oil pigments I suggest your bring are Titanium White, Cadmium Red (hue), Ultramarine Blue, Cadmium Yellow (hue), Yellow Ochre, Burnt Sienna, Alizarin Crimson, Raw Umber, Viridian, and Ivory Black.
+The best brushes for learning oil painting are a selection of long-handled hog and synthetic sable brushes with round, flat, filbert, and bright tips.

 For more in-depth information on materials, please have a look at Materials Guide on the ‘Working with Oil Paint’ page.